Yuelioi/docs_ue/markdown/Utilities-zh/FlowControl/Switch/SwitchonESynthModEnvPatch.md

 Patch To Filter Q: Exec.

-Patch To LFO1Gain: Exec.
+Patch To LFO1Gain: 执行。

-Patch To LFO2Gain: Exec.
+Patch To LFO2Gain: 执行。

 Patch To LFO1Freq: Exec.

 Patch To LFO2Freq: Exec.